baileyjadams/Simulating-the-Influence-of-Temperature-Variation-on-Allowable-Storage-Time-of-Shelled-Corn/README.md

 ## _Introduction_

-This repository serves as a storage location for a MATLAB function that supports the following research paper: **"Simulating the Influence of Temperature Variation on Allowable Storage Time of Shelled Corn"**.
+This repository serves as a storage location for a function that supports the following research paper: **"Simulating the Influence of Temperature Variation on Allowable Storage Time of Shelled Corn"**.
 This function is labeled "Dynamic_AST_Calculator.m", and it adds a level of automation to simulating dynamic allowable storage time (AST) and visualizing data.
 This function is intended to be relatively straightforward and user-friendly.

 ## _How to use the Dynamic_AST_Calculator.m Function_